genestack/user-guide/source/doc-odm-user-guide/studybrowser.rst

 all of the data you have visibility of.
 As you begin typing you will be offered auto-complete suggestions based on dictionaries of terms that are present in ODM.

 The search is synonym-aware, so if you type in 'human' the auto-complete suggests 'Homo sapiens' as the preferred label of humans.

-You can use asterisks (*) to allow any positive number of wildcard characters: *ale will find "male" and "female" for example.
+Question marks (?) match any character, and you can use asterisks (*) to allow any number of (including zero) wildcard characters: *ale will find "male" and "female" for example.
+Use quotes (“”) to search for an exact phrase.
+For example, “single cell” will find results that contain the whole phrase only.

+Terms can be joined with the AND operator (by default the OR operator is used), and they can be excluded with a preceding NOT.

 The main panel displays the results of your search and filter options, if you have any, otherwise all studies are displayed that your user account has visibility of,